 Each bureau requires proof of identity as part of its credit lock setup process.

-While the end results are similar, credit locks and credit freezes are significantly different.
+While the end results are similar, credit locks and credit freezes are different.
 The major differences are as follows:

 - Credit freezes are free, and their availability is mandated under federal law.
-They may be obtained by phoning or sending mail to Experian, Equifax or TransUnion.
+They may be obtained online, by phoning or sending mail to Experian, Equifax or TransUnion.
 Unlike credit lock services, you can request credit freezes for your children under the age of 16, as well as for yourself.

-- The credit bureaus are required to complete a freeze on your credit information within 24 hours of receiving a phone request and must lift the freeze within one hour following a phone request.
+- The credit bureaus are required to complete a freeze on your credit file within 24 hours of receiving a phone request and must lift the freeze within one hour following a phone request.

-When either a credit lock or credit freeze is in effect, access to your credit file is blocked for purposes of credit checks related to loan and credit applications, but certain entities are still permitted to check your file, including the following:
+When either a credit lock or credit freeze is in effect, access to your credit file is limited for purposes of credit checks related to loan and credit applications, but certain entities are still permitted to check your file, including the following: